Bharti277/qarbonaAI/TASK.md

 1. **Clone the base repository**
    URL: `https://github.com/QarbonaAI/fe-task`
 2. **Create a private GitHub repository** under your own account.
-4. Add the following GitHub username(s) as collaborators:
+3. Add the following GitHub username(s) as collaborators:
    - `aditansh`, `AchintyaQarbona`, `siddharth1825`, `abhitrueprogrammer`
-5. Submit the **private repository link** as part of your application.
+4. Submit the **private repository link** as part of your application.

-* Don't make the repository public at any time.
+- Don't make the repository public at any time.
 This ensures fairness and prevents plagiarism.

+## Project is submitted by Deependra Bharti